dieseldev/diesel/docs/diesel.rst

 running within one process!

 Hopefully that provides a sense of what `diesel` is doing and how generators can turn async into blocking-ish routines.
-From here on out, we'll just talk about how to *use* `diesel`, not its internals.
+Now let's put internals aside and focus on how to *use* `diesel`.

 Boilerplate
 -----------